z3n47/firstproject/README.md

 When you run and you run to catch up with the sun but its sinking, Racing around to come up behind you again
+Sun is the same in a relative way but you're older, Shorter of breath and one day closer to death